Journalist Shares Job Experiences

 Ethnic and Cultural Affairs reporter, Linsey Dower talks to Pinion journalists regarding her career.

-Dominic Niyo, assistant editor
+Dominic Niyo, web editor

 Linsey Dower is an ethnic cultural affairs reporter for the Honolulu Star-Advertiser and a member of Report for America.
 As part of her community service for RFA, she has decided to volunteer her time with The Pinion’s staff every Thursday.